 Sleeping under the stars: caravan and camping grounds

-Permits are required to visit Arnhem Land – and that includes for camping.
-Permit information can be found on the Northern Land Council website, or at the Dhimurru Aboriginal Corporation site.
+Permits are required to visit Arnhem Land, and that includes for camping.
+Permit information can be found on the Northern Land Council website, or from Dhimurru Aboriginal Corporation.
 Otherwise, check ahead of time with the specific authority for the chosen camping site.

 Just outside of Nhulunbuy is the Banambarrnga (Rainbow Cliffs) Camping Area.
-The track to get there is rough and requires a four-wheel-drive vehicle, but once there you'll be rewarded with the tranquility only a Territory camping experience can provide.
-Don't forget to bring your own supplies, including water.
+The access track is rough and requires a four-wheel-drive vehicle, but once there you’ll be rewarded with the tranquillity only a Territory camping experience can provide.
+Don’t forget to bring your own supplies, including water.

-The Guwatjurumurru (Giddy River) Camping Area is one of the more secluded and peaceful options in the Territory, walking distance from a number of small gorges, rock pools and cascade waterfalls.
-But as with anywhere in Arnhem Land, always remember to 'be crocwise' and to read up on crocodile safety information.
+The Guwatjurumurru (Giddy River) Camping Area is one of the more secluded and peaceful options in the Territory, and is walking distance from a number of small gorges, rock pools and cascade waterfalls.
+As with anywhere in Arnhem Land, remember to ‘Be Crocwise’ and read about crocodile safety information.

 Head west from Nhulunbuy for just under 50 kilometres to the Mananggaymi (Scout Camp) Camping Area.
-Great for families, Mananggaymi has a number of large freshwater swimming holes perfect for cooling off in the hot Top End climate.
-Mananggaymi also has a composting toilet, although bring your own drinking water.
+Great for families, Mananggaymi has a number of large freshwater swimming holes perfect for cooling off in.
+Mananggaymi also has a composting toilet, but you must bring your own drinking water.

-Just remember: you will need a permit to enter Arnhem Land.
+Remember: you need a permit to enter Arnhem Land.
 Check with local tour operators, your accommodation provider, your car rental company or apply for a permit directly with the Northern Land Council before you head off.

-Most visitors to Arnhem Land stay at least one week - after all, the region is too jam-packed with sights and activities to fit into just one day.
-Check out some more accommodation options at northernterritory.com
+Most visitors to Arnhem Land stay at least one week – after all, the region is jam-packed with sights and activities.
+Check out more Arnhem Land accommodation options.